sarvodaya-network/sarvodaya.eu/library/flosha/precepts/index.md

 * negative and positive meanings
 * spiritual and social implications and from these spiritual and social implications, additional precepts are deduced.

-Our entire philosophy rests on the precepts and can be deduced from the precepts.
+Our entire philosophy rests on and can be deduced from the precepts.
+An exposition of this philosophy could thus begin with the precepts as axioms and deduce all that follows from them; and it could as well end with the precepts as the philosophy's conclusion, as that which it amounts to and summarises it.
+It starts and ends with them.
+They are all there is to say, contains all we have to know and they suffice for a lifelong reflection and practice.

 ## From the surface to the depth
 The stricter or rather deeper understanding of the precepts in tradition (be it buddhist, jain, hindu, christian, muslim, ...) make the difference between a layman who does not strive for spiritual liberation and a sadhaka, someone who does (whereas the strictest application and one precept in particular, and in many ways the last one (that of abstinence from money) makes one practically a monk, if ordained or not).